ppfeufer/aa-forum/README.md

 - Child boards (1 Level), which inherit their access restrictions from their parent
 - ckEditor with image upload
 - Unread topics counter as number on the "Forum" link in the left navigation
+- Optional notifications about new topics in a board via Discord webhooks

 ### Screenshots